 While Rav Kook was an original and creative thinker, he usually took a relatively conservative position in Halachic matters.
-What lead him to support the lenient position in the hetter mechirah controversy?
+What led him to support the lenient position in the hetter mechirah controversy?

 “From afar, when we heard the arguments of those who permit and of those who forbid, we both leaned toward the stricter opinion.
 But when the Aderet arrived in the Land of Israel, he saw with his own eyes that it is impossible to even consider not making some sort of arrangement for the sabbatical year.” (p.
 258)

-A second concern was that the entire enterprise of the return to the Land of Israel could fail over this issue.
+A second concern was that the entire enterprise of the national return to the Land of Israel could fail over this issue.
 At that time, the nascent economy of the Yishuv in Eretz Yisrael was based on the commercial sale of agricultural produce.

-|“The JCA [Jewish Colonial Association] representative informed me that the JCA is preparing plans to buy much more property in the Holy Land.
-But if we decide that there is no permit to allow work during the seventh year via some legal sale, then the representative will be forced to advise that they should invest their money in Canada, and cease supporting [projects in] the Land of Israel.
+“The Jewish Colonial Association [JCA] representative informed me that the JCA is preparing plans to buy much more property in the Holy Land.
+But if we decide that there is no permit to allow work during the seventh year via some legal sale, then the representative will be forced to advise that they should invest their money in Canada and cease supporting projects in the Land of Israel.

-A third concern — and perhaps the most important for Rav Kook — was his fear that a strict ruling would plainly demonstrate that Judaism is incompatible with the modern world and the building of a Jewish state:
+A third concern — and perhaps the most important for Rav Kook — was his fear that a strict ruling would plainly demonstrate that Judaism is incompatible with the modern world and building of a Jewish state:

-“Even worse is the potential condemnation of Judaism and widespread rejection of Torah observance that could result from a strict ruling, Heaven forbid.
-For the anti-religious elements actually hope that the rabbis will forbid [all agricultural activity during the sabbatical year].
+“Even worse is the potential condemnation of Judaism and widespread rejection of Torah observance as a result of a strict ruling, Heaven forbid, in this matter.
+The anti-religious elements are hoping that the rabbis will forbid [all agricultural activity during the sabbatical year].
 Then they will have gained a great victory.
-They will have demonstrated that by listening to the rabbis, the land will be laid waste, the fields and vineyards will become desolate, and all commercial ties for the sale of wines, oranges and other produce will be broken — ties upon which the survival of the Jewish settlement truly depends.” (p.
+They will have demonstrated that by listening to the rabbis, the land will be laid waste, the fields and vineyards will become desolate, and all commercial ties for the sale of wines, oranges, and other agricultural produce will be broken — ties upon which the survival of the Jewish settlement truly depends.” (p.
 258)

 In his letters, Rav Kook also discussed the legal reasoning behind the hetter mechirah.
 The sale is actually based on a number of independent, mitigating factors, each one lessening the severity of working the land during the sabbatical year.